Defence mechanism: History

+DSM-IV-TR classification

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) published by the American Psychiatric Association (1994) includes a tentative diagnostic axis for defence mechanisms.
 This classification is largely based on Vaillant's hierarchical view of defences, but has some modifications.
 Examples include: denial, fantasy, rationalization, regression, isolation, projection, and displacement.
 However, additional defense mechanisms are still proposed and investigated by different authors.
 For instance, in 2023, time distortion was proposed in a publication as a newly identified ego defense.